-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
+May be repeated for a total of 3 credits.

 KINT 310: Motor Learning

 Students will develop the ability to analyze motor behavior in a physical education or clinical setting, create solutions to motor problems, and coach athletes and students to better performance.
 Class includes laboratory activities, critical readings and a research study.